Jay-Madden/auto-fix-return.nvim/README.md

 - Functions
 - Methods
 - Lambdas
+- Interfaces

 and hopefully all combinations of the above.
 If you find a bug please report it as an issue.

+> [!NOTE]
+> The plugin attempts to add parenthesis as you type.
+Which means that its mostly working off of invalid parse trees.
+> This is very nice to use but makes it difficult to cover all edgecases from a parsing standpoint, as different error states of the tree can be matched incorectly.
+> If you find an error state that is not covered please report it as an issue.
+>
+> You can run the command `AutoFixReturnDisable` to turn off the autocommnd and make whatever changes you need to that line.
+> Then reenable the plugin with `AutoFixReturnEnable` and the line will not be edited again unless you touch the declaration again.

 ## Preview
 ![high_res_final](https://github.com/user-attachments/assets/a5b9b50d-cbc7-42a6-b3f7-e20795c93823)